 by Kevin Davis

-Davis explains to children what makes this country so special — at least to a child; not just tulips and windmills but donuts without holes, wooden shoes and much more.
+Davis explains to children what makes this country so special, touching on icons like tulips and windmills as well as tasty donuts without holes, wooden shoes and much more.
 Adults will love it, too.

 Melanie Martin Goes Dutch